-In order to align the content of amendments to the reference regulatory framework for statutory external auditing performed during the course of 2016, the above-mentioned guideline was updated by the company's Board of Directors in March 2017, with the objective of: (i) ensuring the independence requirement of the entity appointed as statutory external auditor; and (ii) providing guidelines for the assessment process when Poste Italiane and its subsidiaries appoint an auditor or external auditing firm, its network and affiliated parties.
+In order to align the content of amendments to the reference regulatory framework for statutory external auditing performed during the course of 2016, the above-mentioned guideline was updated by the company's board of directors in March 2017, with the objective of: (i) ensuring the independence requirement of the entity appointed as statutory external auditor; and (ii) providing guidelines for the assessment process when Poste Italiane and its subsidiaries appoint an auditor or external auditing firm, its network and affiliated parties.
 Specifically, the Principal External Auditor is established as the entity to whom, unless prohibited by specific statutory obligations, the Group's subsidiaries are required to turn when making their own appointments of their respective statutory external auditors.

-The guideline in question provides, inter alia: (i) extending the requirement for Poste Italiane's Board of Statutory Auditors to authorize all statutory external auditor appointments other than legal auditing, including those assigned by subsidiary companies; (ii) from 2020, where there are three consecutive years audited by the same external independent auditor, a requirement to assess the quantitative statutory limitations envisaged for assignments other than statutory auditing; and (iii) monitoring checks and an ad hoc regular quarterly report to Poste Italiane's Board of Statutory Auditors.
+The guideline in question provides, inter alia: (i) extending the requirement for Poste Italiane's board of statutory auditors to authorize all statutory external auditor appointments other than legal auditing, including those assigned by subsidiary companies; (ii) from 2020, where there are three consecutive years audited by the same external independent auditor, a requirement to assess the quantitative statutory limitations envisaged for assignments other than statutory auditing; and (iii) monitoring checks and an ad hoc regular quarterly report to Poste Italiane's Board of Statutory Auditors.
 In the course of May 2022, the guideline was appropriately updated to take into account the implementation provisions of the framework agreement with the principal auditor and the latest doctrinal interpretations with regard to the classification of services.

-11.2 Oversight by the Italian Court of Auditors
+12.2.
+Oversight by the Italian Court of Auditors

 The financial management of Poste Italiane is under the supervision of the Italian Court of Auditors, which conducts this oversight through a magistrate that it appoints.
-In this regard, it should be noted that (i) in 2023 this control activity was performed by the delegated magistrate Piergiorgio Della Ventura, whereas (ii) since January 1, 2024 this control activity has been performed by the delegated magistrate Francesco Targia.

-The magistrate delegated by the Court of Auditors attends the meetings of the Board of Directors and, normally, of the Board of Statutory Auditors.
-In 1998, the Board of Directors resolved to pay the magistrate appointed by the Court of Auditors an attendance allowance, currently amounting to € 150 per meeting for every meeting of a corporate body attended.
+It should be noted that in 2024, said control activities were performed by delegated magistrate Francesco Targia.
+The magistrate delegated by the Court of Auditors attends the meetings of the board of directors and, normally, of the Board of Statutory Auditors.